Treating Cracked Teeth

 By Randall G. Cohen, DDS | David Rudo, DDS

-All-ceramic or ceramo–metal full-coverage crowns are sometimes placed as a preventative treatment for a tooth that is suspected of having a fracture.
+All-ceramic or ceramo–metal full-coverage crowns are sometimes placed as a preventive treatment for a tooth that is suspected of having a fracture.
 Full cut-down crowns, however, will not necessarily protect teeth from further cracking; they can instead weaken the remaining tooth structure by compromising the tooth’s elasticity and injuring the dental pulp.
 Sometimes a cracked tooth restored with a full crown does not resolve the tooth pain, and endodontics is required.
 Full-coverage porcelain-fused-to-metal crowns can develop a “push-pull” effect where the higher elastic modulus of the casting does not flex along with the underlying dentin, thus rendering it hypofunctional.1

 The gingival margin is the point of maximum flexure and the region with the greatest stress concentrations.
 This occurs because of the abrupt geometric discontinuances and changes in shape at the butt margin.2 The maximum flexure and the great stress concentrations often lead to the breakdown of the cement seal sometimes resulting in microleakage, recurrent caries at the crown–tooth interface, pulpal pathology, tooth fracture, and catastrophic failure.
 Full-crown restorations have been described as the least desirable treatment option3 and should be avoided unless re-treatment of an already-crowned tooth is required.